moritzblum/word_embedding_space_exploration/README.md

 Training results: loss: 0.2412 - acc: 0.0315 - val_loss: 0.3420 - val_acc: 0.0213

-Again, the loss stopped to decrease after some time.
+But again, the loss stopped to decrease after some time.

 The assumption is that a much larger model is required, which requires significantly more computing power.
 But it is not possible to train such models with much more parameters at the moment.